How to Keep an RV Cool in Summer

 Woman cooking on grill.

-Using the RV stovetop or oven will always heat up the kitchen in your RV.
+Using the RV stovetop or oven will always heat the kitchen in your RV.
 If you are trying to keep an RV cool, especially without air conditioning, these appliances should be left off.
 Use an outdoor grill to keep the heat outside or eat cold meals that don’t require heat.

 Take a Cold Shower